-As you can see, data from my three Leads Regions A, B, and C files is now flowing into my central file Sales Leads All Regions.
+As you can see, data from my three source files are now flowing into my central file Business units.

 From the Workflow or Files menu, double-click on a file to open it.

-Here I’ll take a look at my new destination file: Sales Leads All Regions.
+Here I’ll take a look at my new destination file: Business units.

 As you can see, Sheetgo has consolidated the data from my source files into a new tab in the destination sheet.

-In Column J, Sheetgo has added a Column (called Source) indicating which file the data originated from.
+In Column D, Sheetgo has added a Column (called Source) indicating which file the data originated from.